Offered by Department of Biology

 - Familiarizes students with the role of fire as a major ecosystem process in grasslands and its use as a management tool.

-levels.
-Offered "in the field" Spring of odd-numbered years.
+agency levels.
+Offered "in the field" on demand.

 - BIOL 811 - Scientific Illustration - 3 hours

-illustrations for the purpose of communicating science.
-A limited set of media types, both traditional and digital, will be explored.
+effective illustrations for the purpose of communicating science.
+A limited set of media types, both traditional and digital,

-The main focus will be on creating the best images for use in research, teaching, journal publications, presentations, and other
+will be explored.
+The main focus will be on creating the best images for use in research, teaching, journal publications,

 - BIOL 812 - Microbial Diversity - 3 hours

-microorganisms, this information has created major changes in our understanding of phylogeny and our use of taxonomy.
-This course will
+considering microorganisms, this information has created major changes in our understanding of phylogeny and our use of

 - BIOL 813 - Issues in Bioethics - 3 hours

-century and with this progress has come ethical questions.
-The intent of this course is to focus on a variety of issues that have
+last century and with this progress has come ethical questions.
+The intent of this course is to focus on a variety of issues

-arisen, including, but not limited to, assisted reproductive technologies, sex selection, cloning, and stem cell research to name
+that have arisen, including, but not limited to, assisted reproductive technologies, sex selection, cloning, and stem cell

 - BIOL 814 - Plant Pathology - 3 hours

-disease processes of a large variety of plant diseases at both the whole plant and the molecular level.
-Emphasis is
+processes of a large variety of plant diseases at both the whole plant and the molecular level.
+Emphasis is also placed on

-also placed on current issues and topics in plant pathology in independent research review projects.
+current issues and topics in plant pathology in independent research review projects.
+Offered online, Spring of even-numbered

 - BIOL 816P - Plant Diversity and Evolution - 4 hours

 - Morphology of each group of the plant kingdom.
 Three hours of laboratory each week.
-Offered on-campus Spring, even-numbered years.
+Offered on-campus, Spring of even-numbered

 - BIOL 818P - Plant Taxonomy - 3 hours